Rebecca-ET/Rebecca-ET.github.io/_posts/2019-09-26-sweater-weather-post.md

 The temperature in the screeenshot above was 60 degrees Fahrenheit.

 Tip to past self: Borrow a Mac from the library.
-Setting up your PC was and continnues to be a headache.
+Setting up your PC was and continues to be a headache.